45th Annual Natural Hazards Research and Applications Workshop

 Active Hope in an Era of Environmental Extremes

 Our Theme: This past year brought record-shattering disasters that caused great harm and suffering.
 From massive storms and floods to catastrophic wildfires and damaging earthquakes, millions of people—many of whom were already at the margins of society—have had their lives upended.
 Homes have been razed and entire communities have been wiped out.
 Precious cultural property has been destroyed and fragile ecosystems are under threat of total collapse.
+And now, the COVID-19 pandemic has killed hundreds of thousands of people globally.

 How can we maintain hope in this era of environmental extremes?
 Can our community set an agenda for a resilient future, even while so many are stuck in seemingly endless cycles of disaster loss and disruption?